rackerlabs/design-system/_docs/style/spacing.md

 ### Container spacing variants

-In some cases, a smaller or larger spacing value is required.
-Use the following spacing values to apply extra small through extra-extra-large spacing.
+In some cases you may be required to use smaller or larger spacing than the 20px default value.
+Use the following spacing values to apply extra-small through extra-extra-large spacing.
+Keep in mind that large spacing can result in too much whitespace while small spacing can lead to a data dense UI, which can be difficult for a user to process.

 - **Extra-small (XS) = 8px**
 - **Small (SM) = 12px**